Developer Guide

 - When the user launches the application,

-is initialised with a newCommandHistory
+ModelManageris initialised with a newCommandHistoryobject. -

 Whenever the user successfully executes a command, the